Wasiq1123/Fine-Tuned-Depth-Estimation-for-ROS-2/README.md

 | Delta1↑ | **0.242** | 0.144 | YOLO |
 | Delta2↑ | **0.506** | 0.333 | YOLO |
 | Delta3↑ | **0.730** | 0.508 | YOLO |

-Note the "Top YOLO" row here (AbsRel 0.505, RMSE 2.370, LogRMSE 0.641, δ1 0.242, δ2 0.506, δ3 0.730) doesn't exactly match the ScanNet Batch 2 row in the YOLO table above (0.5047 / 2.1524 / 0.6162 / 0.2239 / 0.5053 / 0.7637) — RMSE and LogRMSE in particular differ by more than rounding.
-This is reproduced as-given; it hasn't been reconciled against the per-checkpoint tables above, so treat the discrepancy as unresolved until source numbers are checked.

 ## Testing / Evaluation